Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: : Spatially Temporally Abstract Planning

 Notably, for sparse reward tasks, the generator cannot guarantee the presence of the rewarding checkpoints in the proposed proxy problem.
 We could remedy this by explicitly learning the generation of the rewarding states with another conditional generator.
 These rewarding states should be kept as vertices (immune from pruning).

 In addition to pruning the vertices, we also prune the edges according to a distance threshold, \ie{}, all edges with estimated distance over the threshold are deleted from the complete graph of the pruned vertices.
-This biases potential plans towards shorter-length, smaller-scale sub-problems, as far-away checkpoints are difficult for \red{$\pi$} to achieve.
+This biases potential plans towards shorter-length, smaller-scale sub-problems, as far-away checkpoints are difficult for \red{$\pi$} to achieve, trading optimality for robustness.